saylesss88/nix-book/src/vcs/git.md

 ## Atomic Commits

 **Atomic commits** are a best practice in Git where each commit represents a single, focused, and complete change to the codebase.
-The main chacacteristics of atomic commits are:
+The main characteristics of atomic commits are:

 - **One purpose**: Each commit should address only one logical change or task.